 Also Read:

+Quick customer replies directly affect customer retention, loyalty, and revenue.
 Here are some reasons why you should seriously consider improving your email response times to customer queries.

 When you don’t respond to customer emails quickly, you effectively push customers into the arms of your competitors.
 Customers who feel ignored or undervalued will almost certainly take their business elsewhere, often permanently.